gaganpreet/gaganpreet.in/content/posts/deploy-to-heroku.md

 ---
-title: "Deploy to Heroku button"
+title: "Creating a \"Deploy to Heroku\" button"
 date: 2022-01-25T21:52:48+01:00
+tags:
+ - Docker
+ - Github
+ - Heroku
+ - deploy
+ - template
 ---

 Heroku makes it a breeze to deploy applications to the cloud on their free instances.
 Although it's straightforward, here are my notes of how I set up the ["Deploy to Heroku"](https://devcenter.heroku.com/articles/heroku-button) button for [No Cookie Analytics](https://nocookieanalytics.com/).